Amy Regier

 Amy Regier is an American politician and a Republican member of the Montana House of Representatives.
+She has represented District 6, an area northwest of Kalispell, since 2021.

+Regier first ran for the Montana House of Representatives in the 2020 elections.
+She defeated Jerramy Dear-Ruel with 69.3% of the votes.
+In 2022 she was unopposed.
+She ran against Velvet Phillips-Sullivan in the 2024 election.
+She once again received 69% of the vote.

+For the 2025 legislative session Regier is the Majority Whip.
+She also serves as the Chair of the House Judiciary Committee.

 She was educated at Flathead High School, and received a degree from Montana State University's College of Nursing.
 She has worked as a nurse at Kalispell Regional Medical Center.
-Her father is Keith Regier.
+Her father is Keith Regier, a former Montana legislator.